jaqobb/dependency-injector/README.md

 Purpose of this projects is actually really simple: to use dependencies in your program without increasing final jar size due to dependency shading.

 ### Requirements
-All you need is Java 8 and optionally Maven/Gradle if you don't want to download sources on your own.
+All you need is Java 8 and optionally Maven if you don't want to download sources on your own.

 ### How to use (Maven)
 You need to add repository to your project's pom.xml: